Reporting for this story was supported by the Pulitzer Center on Crisis Reporting.

 That Sonam can even conceive of leaving her home in UP’s dusty Bulandshahr district and traveling to California shows a level of ambition unknown to most girls born in rural UP, where child marriage, abuse, rape, and femicide are common.

-Life in Sonam’s community, Madar Gate, is particularly harsh.
+Life in her community, Madar Gate, is particularly harsh.
 She is a Kanjar, a once nomadic group that sits apart from India’s caste system but is still officially listed as one of UP’s scheduled castes.
 Their position in the social hierarchy is best conveyed by the fact that the word kanjar is used as an insult: Kanjar women, considered untouchable, historically worked as prostitutes and, in communities such as Madar Gate, often still do.
 Sonam’s mother died two years ago.
 Her father, Shankar, is a cobbler in Anupshahr’s market, a job reserved for the lowest of castes.
 He doesn’t know how to read or write, and relies on Sonam to help him with simple math.

 On another day, Sonam greets me in the family’s poorly lit shack.
 Wearing a burgundy polo shirt and skinny jeans, her school-required braids replaced with a loose ponytail, she looks like the physical embodiment of potential.
-In a village where homes have no toilets, and barely any electricity, Sonam stands out even in the way she carries herself.
+In a village where homes have no toilets, and barely any electricity, she stands out even in the way she carries herself.
 She keeps her back straight, and doesn’t lower her eyes as she navigates the tiny alleys threaded between the shacks.
 She exudes the strength of someone who has been taught her worth.
 It’s a lesson Sonam learned at Pardada Pardadi Educational Society’s Inter College, which she rides to every day on her pink bicycle—the distance between herself and her dreams getting shorter with each five-kilometer journey there and back.

 In the 18 years since it was founded, Pardada Pardadi has dramatically transformed its community, changing lives and social values by first educating and empowering schoolgirls living below the poverty line, and then their older sisters, mothers, and neighbors.
 Whether Sonam ends up going to college in the US—or, more likely, in Delhi—she will be the first person from her community to do so.
 There is no doubt in her mind that she is destined for great things—not despite being a girl, but because of it.